DTerm user manual

 DTerm is a terminal emulation for WindowsTM to send and receive RS-232 bytes as well as UDP packets - latter feature comparable with a TCP Telnet session, but without the need to maintain a "connection".

 Additionally transmission and reception of raw bytes and complete files is possible.
-It has been tested to work with Windows 98, 2000, XP and 7.
+It has been tested to work with Windows 98, 2000, XP,7 and 10.

-New feature of ver.3.12 is improved incremental script or source code upload, which is specially useful for my CForth project
+In version 3.14 incremental script or source code upload has been improved furthermore, which is specially useful for my CForth project

 A similar software specially designed for native MIDI ports is provided at this website, see "MIDITERM"